Go hungry

-How to fit Ljubljana's seasonal outdoor food market into a first city trip.
+How to fit Ljubljana's seasonal outdoor food market into a first city trip — when to go, what to eat, and what to check before you build a day around it.

 Open Kitchen is ideal for travelers who want to taste more than one side of Ljubljana's food scene in a single stop.
 It usually works best as a flexible lunch, early dinner, or pre-river-walk food break.